EladJosef/Esp8266-developer-tool/README.md

 - send: send a string to the esp8266 and print result
 - auto scroll: scroll automatically to the end of the log
 - edit macros: give you the option to edit macros
-- macro one: macro is a const string that you can reuse instead of retyping every time
+- four macros buttons: macro is a const string that you can reuse instead of retyping every time
-- macro two: same
-- macro three: same
-- macro four: same
 - logfile : save the log file of your esp8266 communication
 - exit : disconnect esp8266